 - Translation (ITAL-UA 110)

-- Two advanced courses in either literature or culture and society, to be determined in consultation with an advisor in the Department of Italian Studies.
+- 2 advanced courses in either literature OR culture and society, to be determined in consultation with an advisor in the Department of Italian Studies.

 - Sound and Language (LING-UA 11)